sajjadGG/book-python/pandas/about/setoption.rst

 Memory Usage
 ------------
 display.memory_usage : bool, string or None
     This specifies if the memory usage of a DataFrame should be displayed when df.info() is called.
-Valid values True,False,’deep’ [default: True] [currently: True]
+Valid values True,False,'deep' [default: True] [currently: True]

 Precision
 ---------